 This is a featured article

 You may have noticed that you cannot walk down the street without someone trying to sell you a mattress.
-There seems to be limitless options for mattress shopping.
-Even when you are watching television or surfing through your favorite instagram accounts, ads for mattresses will pop up out of knowhere.
+There seem to be limitless options for mattress shopping.
+Even when you are watching television or surfing through your favourite Instagram accounts, ads for mattresses will pop up out of nowhere.
 So, what is it about mattresses that make them a priority?

 Things to consider when buying a mattress